 This model has the remote release button built in to the handle

-This is a big one.
-If it's too small it won't hold your camera sturdy when fully extended.
+This is a biggie.
+Your selfie tool should be the right size in your hand.
+If it's too small it won't hold your camera sturdy when fully extended and your camera is at risk.
 If it's too big you won't want to carry it along with you.

-Here are some advantages of using a selfie pole:
+Here are some advantageous reasons for using a selfie pole:

-2. No Arm Included.
-No distorted arm in the corner of the photo.
+2. AVOID YOUR ARM.
+You can avoid including your distorted arm in the corner of the photo.
 You can compose your photo without the distraction of your arm with the right position of your arm when you shoot with a stick.

-3. Groupie Photos.
+3. GROUP PHOTOS.
 Get your camera farther away to have a wider view.
-Great for groups photos and for showing more background behind you.
+Some cameras have a wide-angle feature, but it may not be enough for large selfie group photos.
+Also good for including more background behind you.

 I narrowed down my search to two best sticks and chose the one below.
 It was by far the biggest seller and I really wanted the remote shutter button to be built into the handle.